Probably Approximately Correct Greedy Maximization with Efficient Bounds on Information Gain for Sensor Selection: Conditional Entropy Bounds

 In many settings, $U$ and $L$ can easily be constructed using, e.g., Hoeffding's inequality \cite{Hoeffding63} and $\mathtt{tighten}$ need only fold more samples into an estimate of $F$.
 However, Hoeffding's inequality only bounds the error between the estimate and the expected value of the estimator.
 This in turn bounds the error between the estimate and the true value only if the estimator is unbiased, i.e., the expected value of the estimator equals the true value.

-We are interested in settings such as sensor selection, where $F$ is based on conditional entropy, which is computed by approximating the entropy over a posterior belief that cannot be estimated in an unbiased way \cite{Paninski}.
+We are interested in settings such as sensor selection, where $F$ is based on conditional entropy, which is computed by approximating the entropy over a posterior belief.
+This entropy cannot be estimated in an unbiased way \cite{Paninski}.
 Therefore, in this section, we propose novel, cheap confidence bounds on conditional entropy.

 We start by defining the maximum likelihood estimate of entropy.
 Given $M$ samples, $\{s^1, s^{2} \dots s^M\}$ from a discrete distribution $b(s)$, the \emph{maximum likelihood estimator} (MLE) of $b(s)$ is:

 where $\mathds{1}(s^{j},s)$ is an indicator function that is 1 if $s^{j} = s$ and 0 otherwise.
 The MLE of entropy is:

 Though ${H}_{\hat{b}}(s)$ is known to be biased, \citet{Paninski} established some useful properties of it. \begin{theorem} (Paninski 2003)